campusnutrition/campusnutrition-sslmanager/README.md

 #### SendGrid key

-AzureWebAppSSLManager sends emails using the *Microsoft.Azure.WebJobs.Extensions.SendGrid* extension, which needs a valid SendGrid API Key.
+campusnutrition-sslmanager sends emails using the *Microsoft.Azure.WebJobs.Extensions.SendGrid* extension, which needs a valid SendGrid API Key.

 To obtain an API Key, you can follow the [official SendGrid documentation](https://sendgrid.com/docs/ui/account-and-settings/api-keys/)

 ## Configuration

-To be able to run, AzureWebAppSSLManager needs the following configuration settings.
+To be able to run, campusnutrition-sslmanager needs the following configuration settings.

 They can be created in the Azure Web App configuration section when deployed, or in the *local.settings.json* file when debugging.